deanssmart/TOURN/README.md

 - Player number validation
 - Random pairing generator
 - Play multiple rounds
-- Intellegent round names
+- Smart round names
 - Ability to reset
-- Awesome sound effect and theme song 👍
+- Awesome sound effects and theme song 👍
 - Option to turn off theme song 👎
 - A nod to Tron and the 80's 🕹️